bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/insight3-purpose.md

 ## About

 The third insight guides us into finding true fulfilment by using our talents as best as we can.
-It reminds us that, by following our true calling, we can make a positive impact around us.
+It reminds us that, by following our true calling, we can make a positive impact on the world around us.
 Engaging in your purpose with passion will shape a better destiny and future.

 Its associations are: